 Set your document to the correct poster size

-One of the often overlooked aspects of designing a poster is setting the correct poster/pager size.
-Setting your document to the correct poster/page size will eliminate any size confusion when ordering your posters.
+An often overlooked aspect of designing a poster is setting the correct poster/page size.
+Setting your document to the correct page size before you start your design is essential.

-In most programs, such as Word, Publisher, Powerpoint etc, the Page Size can be set in Page Setup usually located in the File menu.
+In programs, such as Word, Publisher, Powerpoint etc, the Page Size can be set in Page Setup.
 Take your time and explore your options and set your page to the poster size you want.
-You can use standard sizes such as A2, A1 and A0 or it is sometimes possible to create a custom poster size.
-Non standard but common poster sizes include 750 x 1000 for shopping centre display and 600 x 900mm for sidewalk stands.
+Remember to set the page orientation as well; portait or landscape.

-Now that you have your poster set at the correct size when you place/import your images you will see their 'true' size.
-The more you enlarge your images the lower the print quality of your images.
-Try to avoid enlarging your images by more than 300%.
+One of the advantages of setting your poster size is image quality.
+When you place/import your images you will see their 'printing' size.
+The more you enlarge your images the lower the print quality.
+Avoid enlarging your images by more than 300%.

-If your poster has not been designed at the correct size, don't panic, PosterBox can still print your posters.
-When ordering just ask us to enlarge your poster to the correct size.
+If your poster is not the size you need, don't panic, PosterBox can still print your posters.
+When ordering ask us to enlarge your poster to the correct size.
 We can only enlarge your poster proportionally.

 Pixels and Vectors